 Chinese Algae Eater (Gyrinocheilus aymonieri) is a renowned freshwater fish in the fishkeeping hobby.
 They are loved by most aquarists because of their effective role in cleaning up the tank and keeping it algae-free.

-Although this is a job they do best at a juvenile stage, their dietary preference alters in favor of meatier and live foods as they mature.
+Although this is a job they do best at a juvenile stage, their dietary preference alters in favor of meatier and live food as they mature.

 Keep reading for everything there is to know about the Chinese Algae Eater, and how to successfully keep and care for this fish in your aquarium.